 One who achieves a BFA in Cinema is a storyteller capable of understanding the technical, creative, and business aspects of filmmaking.
 A Bachelor of Fine Arts in Cinema provides hands-on training in the operation of professional equipment, exposure to advanced filming techniques, and intellectual discovery of the wider world of film.

-Emphases:Students pursuing a BFA in Cinema will have the ability to focus their studies to one distinctive art form.
+Emphases:Students pursuing a BFA in Cinema choose to focus their studies on one area of Emphasis.

 Program Learning Outcomes:

 - Critical thinking skills to accomplish the intended objectives in TV production, both multi and single camera, as well as filmmaking.